Local probe investigation of the spin dynamics in the kagome and inter-layers of orthorhombic barlowite

+Although long range order is absent in Zn$_{0.95}$ and herbertsmithite, it has become increasingly clear that the interlayer Cu$^{2+}$ defect spins occupying the Zn$^{2+}$ sites significantly perturb their physical properties, such as the enhanced bulk magnetization at low temperatures.
+Moreover, our recent $^{63}$Cu NQR measurements on Zn$_{0.95}$ showed that spin singlets emerge gradually below 30~K with inhomogeneous gaps~\cite{WangNatPhys2021}, and up to $\sim60$\% of the Cu spins within kagome planes are polarized instead by interlayer defect Cu spins at low temperatures~\cite{Yuan2022}.
+It remains to be clarified exactly how the interlayer Cu$^{2+}$ defect spins couple with and affect the adjacent kagome planes.
+In this context, Cu$_4$ provides a useful avenue to investigate the interplay between the interlayer Cu$^{2+}$ spins and adjacent kagome layers.

-Despite the concerted efforts to clarify the nature of magnetism in Cu$_4$, the complicated structure makes it difficult to reach a consensus in part because the crystallographic and physical properties of Cu$_4$ are known to depend slightly on the synthesis route~\cite{Pasco2018barlowite,Smaha2020}.
-This study focuses solely on the orthorhombic variant of Cu$_4$, barlowite 1 phase identified in~\cite{Smaha2020}.
-In barlowite 1, the equilateral triangles of the kagome planes are slightly elongated along the {\it a}-axis below the orthorhombic structural transition at 265~K, resulting in two distinct Cu(1) and Cu(2) sites within the kgome planes.
-The population ratio between the kagome Cu(1), kagome Cu(2), and the interlayer Cu(3,4,5) sites is 1 vs. 2 vs. 1.
-We note that a different synthesis route produces another variant, barlowite 2 phase of Cu$_4$, which remains hexagonal at low temperature and exhibits a pinwheel valence bond crystal ground state~\cite{Smaha2020}.
+The motivation outlined above has led to concerted efforts to clarify the nature of magnetism in Cu$_4$ barlowite, but the complicated structure makes it difficult to reach a consensus; this is in part because the crystallographic and physical properties of Cu$_4$ are known to depend slightly on the synthesis route~\cite{SMAHA2018123,Smaha2020}.
+This study focuses solely on the orthorhombic variant of Cu$_4$, barlowite 1 phase identified in~\cite{SMAHA2018123,Smaha2020}.
+In barlowite 1, the equilateral triangles of the kagome planes are slightly elongated along the {\it a}-axis below the orthorhombic structural transition at 265~K, resulting in two distinct Cu(1) and Cu(2) sites within the kgome planes as shown in Fig.~1(a).
+The interlayer Cu(3,4,5) sites occupy three distinct locations between two adjacent kagome planes near the center of the triangles formed by Cu(1) and two Cu(2) sites; Cu(3) and Cu(5) sites are slightly shifted toward Cu(2) sites, while Cu(4) sites are slightly shifted toward Cu(1) sites.
+The overall population ratio between the kagome Cu(1), kagome Cu(2), and the three interlayer Cu(3,4,5) sites is 1 vs. 2 vs. 1.
+Among the interlayer Cu(3,4,5) sites, the occupancies of the Cu(3), Cu(4), and Cu(5) sites are 52\%, 33\%, and 15\%~\cite{Smaha2020}.
+We note that a different synthesis route produces another variant, barlowite 2 phase of Cu$_4$, which remains hexagonal at low temperature and tends toward a pinwheel valence bond crystal ground state~\cite{Smaha2020}.